 Inspections

 Inspections of factory production facilities and quality management systems is a key part of most product certification programs accredited to ISO/IEC 17065.
-While laboratory testing provides information on specific product samples at one point in time, it does not address the performance of products manufactured in the future.
-Inspections assess the quality systems put in place to produce products that are comparable to the tested samples.
+They’re also prescribed in Appendix B of the ACP 101-1 standard.
+Once a certification is awarded, it must be maintained through annual renewals and periodic factory inspections to remain active and relevant.
+While laboratory testing during the application phase provides information on specific product samples at one point in time, it does not address the performance of products manufactured in the future.
+Inspections assess the quality systems put in place to ensure that the products produced are comparable to the tested samples.

-ICC-SRCC requires periodic inspections for the OG-100, OG-300, OG-400 and listing programs for solar thermal products.
-Listees are notified early each year whether an inspection will be required on a given year.
-New listees must undergo an inspection within 6 months of the award of the first certification or listing.
+ICC-SWCC requires inspections for all certified wind turbine products on an ongoing basis every two years.
+Listees are notified early each year whether an inspection will be required during that year.
+New listees must undergo the first inspection within 6 months of the award of the first certification.
+Inspections are conducted onsite by qualified inspectors assigned by ICC-SWCC.

-Two types of inspections are used by ICC-SRCC: Qualifying and Surveillance.
+ICC-SWCC makes use of two types of inspection – Qualifying and Surveillance.
 They are described below with their associated documents.

 Qualifying Inspections